mwszekely/preact-prop-helpers/README.md

 Allows an element to become modal, stopping any attempt to interact with anything not contained by the element.
 Internally utilizes the `inert` attribute, for which a polyfill is provided.
 Multiple focus traps can be active at once, managed with a stack based off the `blockingElements` proposal implemented as `useBlockingElement`.

-## `useHasFocus`
+## `useHasCurrentFocus`, `useHasLastFocus`

 Allows you to inspect if the given element is focused.
-Also tracks focus across the page and lets you determine if an inner element instead has focus (uses `contains`, so both may be true at once).
+"Current focus" refers to just attaching `focusIn` and `focusOut` events and literally looking at where the user's focus has moved within the element.
+"Last focus" refers to whatever was most recently focused, disregarding times where the element loses focus but a new element hasn't been given focus yet (e.g. when clicking on the body, "current focus" is lost, but "last focus" remains until a new non-body element is focused).

+In either case, you can differentiate between whether or not just the element itself is focused, or the element and/or any element inside of it is focused.

 ## `useLogicalDirection`